What is the Early Start Denver Model?

 Who practises the Early Start Denver Model?

-The Early Start Denver Model is usually delivered by an intervention team made up of parents, early intervention service staff and a therapist.
+The Early Start Denver Model is usually delivered by a team made up of parents, early intervention service staff and a therapist.
 Team members might be early childhood educators, child psychologists, speech pathologists and occupational therapists.

 Parent education, training, support and involvement